 When you tell yourself you’re bad at numbers, won’t be able to get that promotion, don’t have time to live a healthy lifestyle or whatever negative story is yours, well guess what?
 Your brain will back you up!
 It wants that consistency!

 Your brain seeks out whatever input you give it, so you have to be careful about what you are putting in!
 Start improving your confidence and mindset immediately by being mindful of what you are telling it to look for.
 Start saying that you are smart, healthy, know your stuff, have a great skill set, etc.

 For some reason, many of us think that confidence is something we have, or we don’t.
 We look to the confident ones with admiration (and jealousy?) because we think they have some natural gift of self-assurance that we weren’t lucky enough to be born with.

 Well, take it from someone who was riddled with anxiety and had issues with their self-worth, that this is not the case.
 Confidence is 100% learned.

 If it was as simple as just being confident or not, then you wouldn’t be confident in some areas of your life, and not in others.
 For example, you might be confident in social settings but struggle with it at work.
 It is not a case that you are not confident then and that’s it, but simply you just haven’t learned it yet.

 Start to improve your confidence by learning to be confident!
 Read books, practice, stretch your comfort zone – this is something I guide people through in my 6-week bespoke confidence course.

 This is one for the people-pleasers and perfectionists in particular – you have to learn to let go of this!
-As I explain in my recent blog The Best Time Management Tool: Just Say No, Confident people know that it is ok to say no (actually it is more than ok).
-That you don’t have to have all the answers right now, in the moment.
+As I explain in my recent blog The Best Time Management Tool: Just Say No, Confident people know that it is ok to say no. That you don’t have to have all the answers right now, in the moment.
 That progression is more important than perfection.
 Actually, if you are a perfectionist, make “progress is better than perfection” your new mantra.